 In line with the Health and Safety at Work Act (1974), the ICB has a Health and Safety Group that is directly accountable to the Audit Committee.
-With expectations of each of our six places to hold similar groups.
+Also, an Operational Group with representatives from ICB Directorate and Place based buildings.

-The aims of the group are:
+The aims of the group(s) are:

-- To promote partnership working between management and staff in initiating, developing and implementing improvements to ensure effective employee health and safety - To work towards the creation of a workplace environment that secures the health, safety and welfare of all persons working for and on behalf of the ICB / place and to recognise the impact on health, safety and welfare of any organisation engaged by or working with the ICB - To promote the use of and contribute to safe working practices and systems of work and to promote and contribute to the safety of all persons entering onto ICB premises for whatever reason - To provide strategic and local direction on health and safety matters - To analyse incident statistics and risk reports in conjunction with their causational factors and action plans to ensure the ICB has effective arrangements for assuring health and safety management - To ensure that management of health and safety plans are complementary to the overall Risk Management Strategy - To work toward the establishment of a positive health, safety and welfare culture, throughout the ICB, that contributes to all aspects of service provision, by actively encouraging good practice in both individual and group behaviour - To contribute to and support planning and execution of work activities, promoting reasonable co-operation between all employees - To monitor the effectiveness of the Health and Safety Policy and its revision where necessary - To conduct an annual audit of the safety provisions within the ICB and place and the implementation of any recommendations arising from such an audit
+- To promote partnership working between management and staff in initiating, developing, and implementing improvements to ensure effective employee health and safety - To work towards the creation of a workplace environment that secures the health, safety and welfare of all persons working for and on behalf of the ICB / place and to recognise the impact on health, safety and welfare of any organisation engaged by or working with the ICB - To promote the use of and contribute to safe working practices and systems of work and to promote and contribute to the safety of all persons entering onto ICB premises for whatever reason - To provide strategic and local direction on health and safety matters - To analyse incident statistics and risk reports in conjunction with their causational factors and action plans to ensure the ICB has effective arrangements for assuring health and safety management - To ensure that management of health and safety plans are complementary to the overall Risk Management Strategy - To work toward the establishment of a positive health, safety, and welfare culture, throughout the ICB, that contributes to all aspects of service provision, by actively encouraging good practice in both individual and group behaviour - To contribute to and support planning and execution of work activities, promoting reasonable co-operation between all employees - To monitor the effectiveness of the Health and Safety Policy and its revision where necessary - To conduct an annual audit of the safety provisions within the ICB and buildings and the implementation of any recommendations arising from such an audit

-The group provides the ICB and places with a forum at which managers and staff can consult about any health and safety issues, in good time, before the introduction or change of legislation, new equipment or new technology.
+The group(s) provide the ICB with a forum at which managers and staff can consult about any health and safety issues, in good time, before the introduction or change of legislation, new equipment or new technology.